 Upon completion of the IDF update calculations, the results are presented in the form of tables, total precipitation, rainfall intensity graphs and uncertainty range graphs.
-These results are presented for each future scenario: SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5 if a CMIP6 model is selected and RCP 2.6, 4.5 and 8.5 if a CMIP5 or Bias corrected model is selected.
-Each scenario is displayed as a set of Tabs as shown in Figure 59 and Figure 60 respectively.
+These results are presented for each future scenario: SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5 if a CMIP6 model is selected and RCP 2.6, 4.5 and 8.5 if a CMIP5 raw or bias-corrected model is selected.
+Each scenario is displayed as a set of Tabs as shown in Figure 60 and Figure 61 respectively.

-Updated IDF curves for future climate conditions for all future projected scenarios (four SSPs for CMIP6 models and three RCPs for CMI5 or bias-corrected models) are presented as tables, plots and uncertainty ranges, as described here:
+Updated IDF curves for future climate conditions for all future projected scenarios (four SSPs for CMIP6 raw models, three SSPs for PCIC bias-corrected models from CMIP6 and three RCPs for CMI5 raw or PCIC bias-corrected models) are presented as tables, plots and uncertainty ranges, as described here:

-1) Tables: the IDF is presented in the traditional table format for all durations (in minutes and hours) and return periods (T) as illustrated in Figure 60.
-Both total precipitation in mm (Figure 60) and rainfall intensity in mm/h (Figure 61) are available and the user can toggle between these two options using the available radio buttons.
-The IDF curves presented in Figure 60 and Figure 61 are a median from all models selected for each emission scenario (see TechMan section 2.3).
-Figure 60 and Figure 61 present the results for CMIP5 models,
+1) Tables: the IDF is presented in the traditional table format for all durations (in minutes and hours) and return periods (T) as illustrated in Figure 61.
+Both total precipitation in mm (Figure 61) and rainfall intensity in mm/h (Figure 62) are available and the user can toggle between these two options using the available radio buttons.
+The IDF curves presented in Figure 61 and Figure 62 are a median from the multi-model ensemble selected for each emission scenario (see TechMan section 2.3).

-Figure 59.
+Figure 60.
 Updated IDF tables for future climate conditions - total precipitation in mm using CMIP6 GCMs

-Figure 60.
+Figure 61.
 Updated IDF tables for future climate conditions - total precipitation in mm using CMIP5 GCMs

-Figure 61.
+Figure 62.
 Updated IDF tables for future climate conditions - rainfall intensity in mm/h

-2) Plots: the plots or graphs are also available for total precipitation (in mm) and rainfall intensity (mm/h) as presented in Figure 62 and Figure 63, respectively.
+2) Plots: the plots or graphs are also available for total precipitation (in mm) and rainfall intensity (mm/h) as presented in Figure 63 and Figure 64, respectively.
 The user can hide or show the IDF curve for each return period by clicking on individual return periods in the legend below the graph.
 Zoom is also available and is performed by dragging out a rectangle in the chart with the mouse pointer.
 The area selected is zoomed-in (Figure 50) and a "Reset zoom" button will be visible.
 The "Reset zoom" option will revert the zoom level to the original state.
 By hovering the mouse pointer over dots, the user can view precipitation, intensity and duration values for each point on the plot.
 The dots are calculated IDF values and the lines are plotted using the fitted equation that is presented under "Interpolation Equations" tab.
 The same procedure can be applied with the CMIP6 or the bias-corrected models.

-Figure 62.
+Figure 63.
 Total precipitation (in mm) updated IDF graph for different return periods

-Figure 63.
+Figure 64.
 Rainfall intensity (in mm/h) updated IDF graph for different return periods

 3) "Interpolation Equations": an optimization algorithm is used to fit equations to the calculated IDF values.
-The equations are presented under the "Interpolation Equations" Tab as shown in Figure 64.
-Three coefficients A, B and t_0 are calculated by the optimization algorithm for each return period (T) and presented as a table in Figure 64.
+The equations are presented under the "Interpolation Equations" Tab as shown in Figure 65.
+Three coefficients A, B and $t_0$ are calculated by the optimization algorithm for each return period (T) and presented as a table in Figure 65.
 This equation can be applied as and expedite method for interpolation and calculation for design storms.
 The same procedure can be applied with the CMIP6 or the bias-corrected models.

-Figure 64.
+Figure 65.
 Fitted IDF equation for future scenario